 Whether your favorite ingredients are almonds, coconuts, or carrots, there’s a healthy pancakes recipe here for you.
 Or, mix up your meal plan with a whole new twist on pancakes like chickpea crepes.

 Want to up the amount of protein?
 Add your protein powder of choice to the mix, but leave out half the flour.
-And if you’re looking for more flavors without a lot of butter or sugar, add in a dash of cinnamon, a little lemon zest, or a sprinkle of candied ginger.
+And if you’re looking for more flavors without a lot of butter or sugar, add a dash of cinnamon, a little lemon zest, or a sprinkle of candied ginger.

 Anything with coconut is all the rage.
-With coconut water, sugar, oil, milk and flour now readily available, it would seem coconut has conquered all the staple ingredients.
+With coconut water, sugar, oil, milk, and flour now readily available, it would seem coconut has conquered all the staple ingredients.

 But what makes coconut flour so much better than traditional all-purpose?
 It has a lot of fiber, contains few carbohydrates, and compared to almond flour, has surprisingly little fat.
 The two tablespoons in this recipe add 4 grams of fat, 5 grams of protein, and 17 grams of carbohydrates – 11 grams of which are insoluble fiber.